-Responsible for collecting, processing and using your personal data as defined by the General Data Protection Regulation (GDPR) in connection with the German Federal Data Protection Act (BDSG) and other requirements of data processing is:
+The Controller responsible for the collection, processing and use of your personal data within the meaning of the General Data Protection Regulation (GDPR) in conjunction with the Federal Data Protection Act (BDSG) and other data protection regulations is:

 German Lost Art Foundation